weval-org/configs/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please go through this checklist before submitting your PR. -->
 - [ ] I have read the [CivicEval Contribution Guidelines](https://github.com/civiceval/configs/blob/main/README.md#contribution-workflow).
+- [ ] I have read the [CONTRIBUTING.md](CONTRIBUTING.md) file and agree to dedicate my contribution to the public domain under CC0 1.0 Universal.
 - [ ] My blueprint JSON is valid and adheres to the structure defined in the README.
 - [ ] The blueprint focuses on a civic-minded area as described in the mission.